ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 ### `storyBookendComponentPosition`

-A number representing the position of the bookend component that the user clicked when the [accompanying trigger](#bookend-click-trigger-"on":-"story-bookend-click") was fired.
+A number representing the index of the bookend component that the user clicked when the accompanying trigger, [`story-bookend-click`](#bookend-click-trigger-"on":-"story-bookend-click") was fired.

 ### `storyBookendComponentType`

-The type of component in the bookend that was clicked when the [accompanying trigger](#bookend-click-trigger-"on":-"story-bookend-click") was fired.
+The type of component in the bookend that was clicked when the accompanying trigger, [`story-bookend-click`](#bookend-click-trigger-"on":-"story-bookend-click") was fired.

 ### `storyBookendTargetHref`

-The url of the bookend component that was clicked when the [accompanying trigger](#bookend-click-trigger-"on":-"story-bookend-click") was fired.
+The url of the bookend component that was clicked when the accompanying trigger, [`story-bookend-click`](#bookend-click-trigger-"on":-"story-bookend-click") was fired.

 ### Additional Vars